 Addenda:

 Two iterations of the South Pier at Lowestoft.
-Out of focus enough to not be able to see who is on and google when that might have been which is a bit annoying.
+Out of focus enough to not be able to see who is performing on the potser and Google when it might have been which is a bit annoying.

 It’s a memorial, it’s got a ship on the top of it, and I don’t have the foggiest idea where it is.